UMN-AhmedSZ/AEG/README.md

 ### Technical Schedule

 The schedule of the workshop will be shown here.
-This replaces the call for contribution section when the accepted papers are announced.

 <!-- ```markdown
 Syntax highlighted code block